NMashalov/EduTelegramBot/readme.md

 # Telegram bot for managment of educational group

-Teacher are obedient to accomplish routine tasks of receiving, storing and bringing info in restricted intrefaces.
-This bot was developed to facilitate that issue for bringing more creativity in educational proccess
+Teacher are obedient to accomplish routine tasks of receiving, storing and bringing info in restricted intrefaces

+This bot was developed to facilitate that issue for bringing more joy and creativity in educational proccess

-## Active features
+## Active features ✅

 ### Authorization 👷
-Functional of bot can be restricted with group users.
+Functional of bot can be restricted with group users
 ### Tests 📚
 Teacher can provide students with simple poll examination
 ### Task Uploading 🌐